namesakefyi/namesake/CONTRIBUTING.md

 npx convex dev
 ```

 Convex will prompt you to create an account or a new project as necessary.

-Convex will generate an `.env.local` file which points to a dev database for you to use.
+Once created, a `.env.local` file will be generated.
+This points to a dev database for you to use.

 > [!NOTE]
 > If this is your first time using Convex, [follow the tour](https://docs.convex.dev/get-started) to understand how the system works and read [The Zen of Convex](https://docs.convex.dev/zen) to understand best practices.